Mediatek-Cloud/mcs-resources/content/en/tutorial/create_your_first_device.md

-The device ID and device key will be needed when calling our API to access this device.
+The deviceId and devicekey will be needed when calling our API to access this device.
 In the test device detail page, click on the blue font Id and key to copy the entire string to your copy board.